Skip How Do I Participate? widget

 4) Get creative!
 Do your art thing!
 Check out the resources at the bottom of this page for helpful guides to 2D and 3D digital art!

-5) Use the Tiny Bit of Art submission portal to share your info and your artwork.
+5) Use the Tiny Bit of Art submission form to share your info and your artwork.
 Entries will be accepted between March 1 and March 31, 2026.
+(Form will be active starting March 1!)

-6) Once the Tiny Bit of Art digital display starts, come visit the library to have a look-see.
+6) Once the Tiny Bit of Art submissions go on display, come visit the library to have a look-see.
 You can even point when your art comes up in the rotation and say "I did that!"

 Skip General Guidelines widget